Davide-Ettori/My_Shelfie-Distributed-Online-Game/README.md

 - You can find the rulebook of the game [here](https://github.com/Davide-Ettori/ing-sw-2023-ettori-giammusso-faccincani-gumus/blob/7ed0c08c04f93d05b89c4a760248ac8cd674cad1/deliverables/Project%20Specifications/Rulebook.png).

 ## How to Play
-1. Download the App.jar file from deliveries/Jar Files
+1. Download the App.jar file from [deliverables/final/jar/App.jar](https://github.com/Davide-Ettori/ing-sw-2023-ettori-giammusso-faccincani-gumus/blob/cf28922d90f87866757f3e77630a494123a09fdb/deliverables/final/jar/App.jar)
 2. Place it inside a folder of your choice
 3. Run the following command: `java -jar App.jar` from a terminal starting at that folder. (you won't be able to double-click to run the app)